hendricwidjaja/T1A2-Portfolio/README.md

 Although there are external links that can be found throughout the website, these are kept to a minimal and can only be seen in a small section of the about page (playlist section).
 The remainder of the website attempts to keep the viewer engaged by leading them to the next page of content and information.
 To ensure that attention is retained, all external links have used (target="_blank") to make external links open on new tabs.
 This increases the chance that the website does not close and lose the attention of the viewer.

 ### Contactability
-The main component which assists the viewer to contact the developer is through the accessiblity of the contact page in the header/navigation bar and the social media icons found in the footer.
+The main component which assists the viewer to contact the developer is through the accessibility of the contact page in the header/navigation bar and the social media icons found in the footer.
 For every page the viewer reaches the end of, the links to the developer's social media and email account is seen in the footer to make it easier for the viewer to contact the dev.
 Not only this, but there are various points throughout the website which calls the viewer to action and contact the developer.
 This is noted in the homepage introduction paragraph, as well as the secondary contact form found at the bottom of the homepage titled "Let's Work Together".

 # Wireframes